 - Record of the person's convictions.

 After the hearing, the defendant can appeal the decision to the Superior Court.
-If you or a loved one is facing a dangerousness hearing, contact Attorney David Ellison today.
-Call David at 401-230-5520.
+If you or a loved one is facing a dangerousness hearing, call Ellison Law LLC today at 401-230-5520.